+14 Meals Per Week

-14 Meals per Week/Includes 200 Dining Dollars Per Semester /To-Go Option/ 3 Guest Meals per Semester
+Includes 200 Dining Dollars Per Semester /To-Go Option/ 3 Guest Meals per Semester

-The plan week begins with Saturday's breakfast of each week.
+The plan begins with Saturday's breakfast of each week.
 The \$200 per semester in Dining Dollars can be utilized at any University Dining Services location on campus.
 Dining Dollars carry over from Fall Semester to Spring Semester.
 Dining Dollars not used by the end of the Spring Semester will be forfeited.

-The Maverick 14 appeals to a student who may only eat two meals each day or those who want to eat all of their meals during the class week.
+The 14 Meals Per Week plan appeals to a student who may only eat two meals each day or those who want to eat all of their meals during the class week.
 You can choose, instead, to bring your meal back to your room or class with a provided to-go container.